beandeau>

 Human brain plasticity, Profs.
 H. op de Beeck (KU Leuven) & O. Collignon (UCLouvain)

-• Neural reorganization in visual Braille, Filippo Cerpelloni et al. (KU Leuven & UCLouvain)
+• Neural reorganization in visual Braille, Filippo Cerpelloni (KU Leuven & UCLouvain)

-• The Effect of expertise on representational geometry in human and artificial brains: The case of chess, Andrea Costantino et al. (KU Leuven)
+• The Effect of expertise on representational geometry in human and artificial brains: The case of chess, Dr. Andrea Costantino (KU Leuven)

-• Going small to get the big picture: Unravelling brain plasticity in blind people using 7Teslas MRI, Marco Barilari et al. (UCLouvain)
+• Going small to get the big picture: Unravelling brain plasticity in blind people using 7Teslas MRI, Marco Barilari (UCLouvain)

-Brain (re)organization following transient early visual deprivation, Stefania Mattioni et al. (KU Leuven & UClouvain & UGent)
+Brain (re)organization following transient early visual deprivation, Stefania Mattioni (KU Leuven & UClouvain & UGent)

 14:00-15:50